-Each year, The \Art Committee--a mix of Cornell Tech, Cornell University, and external members with technology and art expertise--accepts artist proposals and selects an artist, and accepts applications from its graduating students and awards two fellowships.
+Each year, The \Art Board--a mix of Cornell Tech, Cornell University, and external members with technology and art expertise--accepts artist proposals and selects an artist, and accepts applications from its graduating students and awards two fellowships.

-Artist proposals includes a written statement about their interest in \Art, areas of opportunity, and comparable works from their portfolio.
-The \Art Committee reviews all proposals, discusses proposals with artists, and selects an artist to participate in the program.
+Artist proposals include a written statement about the artist’s interest in \Art, areas of opportunity for this award, and comparable works from the artist’s portfolio.
+The \Art Board reviews all proposals, discusses proposals with artists, and selects an artist to participate in the program.

 Cornell Tech hosts a workshop with the selected artist, inviting all students interested in applying for \Art fellowships, as well as faculty with relevant expertise.
-During the workshop, the artist introduces their work, presents areas and ideas of opportunity, and participants explore potential collaborations.
+During the workshop, the artist introduces his or her work, presents areas of opportunity, and participants explore potential collaborations.

 After the workshop, Cornell Tech students apply individually with a written statement about their interest in the program, their ideas stemming from the workshop, the areas of technology for which they have expertise and experience, their resume and transcripts, and why they would be an excellent teammate with the other selected fellow.
-The \Art Committee reviews all applications and selects the award recipients.
+The \Art Board and artist review all applications and select the award recipients.

-Students interested in applying need not plan to pursue a professional career in art: the \Art experience is a boost for any career path, demonstrating adventurous and creative thinking, with the work and technologies a compelling portfolio piece--but hopefully the students will continue to engage with art in some way after the collaboration is over!
+Graduating students interested in applying need not plan to pursue a professional career in art: the \Art experience is an inspiration for any career path, demonstrating adventurous and creative thinking, with the work itself as a compelling portfolio piece--but hopefully the graduates will continue to engage with art in some way after the collaboration is over!

 Each graduate is awarded $40k as a lump sum to cover living expenses.
 The graduates are named \Art Fellows for the given year.